FlissLips/RADARNotes/ElectroOptics.md

   - Where the measurement sensors are mounted to the moving platform rather than a stabile base
 - The advantages of this is that is more robust and reliable as the sensors are not subject to external disturbances or suspension.

+- Gryo-on-gimbal
+  - Classical design with gyros attached to gimbal frame, no longer used though

 - Direct gyro stabilisation
   - A system with a gimbal set with the sensor mounted onto the inner gimbal, to keep it stationary.
   - To provide a feedback of the cameras torque movement, a gyro is used.
 They will measure the elevation rate and the cross-elevation rate.

+### Sources of Sightline Error